ValentinRigoni/Open-DSOPF/README.md

 ##### V. Rigoni and A. Keane, "An Open-Source Optimal Power Flow Formulation: Integrating Pyomo & OpenDSS in Python", 2020 IEEE Power and Energy Society General Meeting, Montreal, 2020. *Under review*

 ### Prior to run:
-    Make sure that you have pyomo library in Python and have installed OpenDSS Check TUTORIALS folder
+    Make sure that you have the Pyomo library in Python and have installed OpenDSS Check TUTORIALS folder